ismedina/ismedina.github.io/_pages/about.md

 Since April 2025 I work as Senior Algorithm Developer at [RIZM](https://www.rizm.de/?lang=en), where I develop optimization and forecasting algorithms to help industrial companies power their energy transition.

 As part of my PhD I was a visiting scientist at TU München until February 2025.
 I also completed a scientific traineeship at the European Commission's Joint Research Center, in Ispra, Italy.
-I focused on performance models for PV devices and applying data science and machine learning to geo-spatial PV data.
+I focused on performance models for PV devices and applying data science and machine learning to geo-spatial PV data with applications to policymaking.